React State Array Get Length Example

-In this quick tip article, we'll see how to get the length of an array or state array in React.
+In this short article, we'll look at how to get the length of an array or state array in React.

-React is a JavaScript library for rendering user interfaces therefore it simply deals with the UI and doesn't provide its own utilities for handling arrays or similar tasks.
-As a result, you simply need to use the built-in JavaScript methods and APIs.
+Because React is a JavaScript library for rendering user interfaces, it focuses solely on rendering the UI and does not provide additional utilities for working with arrays or other similar tasks.
+As a consequence, you must rely primarily on JavaScript's built-in methods and APIs.

-The length property of an object which is an instance of type Array sets or returns the number of elements in that array.
-The value is an unsigned, 32-bit integer that is always numerically greater than the highest index in the array.
-Source
+The Array's length property sets or returns the count of elements in the array.
+The obtained value is an unsigned 32-bit integer that is always greater than the array's highest index.

 import React from 'react'